 - Anyone treated with radiation therapy to the breast or chest during childhood or early adulthood.

 - Those who have changes in certain breast cancer genes (BRCA1 and BRCA2), or have close relatives with these changes.

-The most important take home message for any woman is that breast cancer is a disease that can be managed successfully if seen early.
-Having your partner suck your nipples is not going to prevent breast cancer but most men and women enjoy that so do it if you can.
+The most important take home message for any woman is this; breast cancer is a disease that can be managed successfully if seen early.
+Having your partner suck your nipples is not going to prevent breast cancer.
+I know many men and women enjoy that so do it when you can.
 If you have great breasts you might as well enjoy and allow others to enjoy them.
 Know your breast very well by making sure you play with them as much as you can.
 Please see a doctor right away if you feel anything different in your breast so it can be carefully looked at.